Kenozero National Park

+Kenozero National Park (Kenozersky National Park; Кенозерский национальный парк) is a national park in the Russian North.
+It is centered on Lake Kenozero and is located in Kargopolsky and Plesetsky Districts of Arkhangelsk Oblast.

+The park was established at the behest of Yelena Shatkovskaya (its first and so far only director) on December 28, 1991.
+Since 2004, the national park has been a UNESCO Biosphere Reserve.
+Since 2024, its cultural landscape has been listed as a World Heritage Site.
+According to the World Heritage website:

+Unlike most areas in the historical core of Russia, this cultural landscape has escaped industrialization / modernization during the Soviet period, preserving much of its original pre-Soviet aspect.
+The greatest threat to this landscape's integrity is the steady depopulation, as villages are increasingly abandoned.

 History

-Kenozero was always a remote area.
+Kenozero has always been a remote area.
 In the 19th century, the area was divided between Pudozhsky Uyezd (west) and Kargopolsky Uyezd (east) of the Olonets Governorate.
 In Soviet Union, after a number of administrative changes, the area ended up in the Arkhangelsk Oblast.
-In 1950s—1980s, as everywhere in Russian North, the area suffered severely from depopulation, in particular, all villages between Lake Lyokshmozero and Lake Kenozero were deserted.
+Since the end of World War II, the Russian North has suffered severely from depopulation: e.g., all villages between Lake Lyokshmozero and Lake Kenozero were deserted.

-In 1991, the decision was taken to create a National Park in the area.
+In 1991, the decision was taken to create a national park in the area.
 All historical monuments were transferred to the park administration, and some of them have been restored.
 December 28, 1991 the park was officially created.
 The staff of the park at the time of creation was 7 persons.
 In 1992 it was increased to 35 persons, and in 1993 to 153.
 In 2004, the park became a UNESCO Biosphere Reserve.

 Location and geography

 Kenozersky National Park occupies the south-western part of Plesetsky District and the north-western part of Kargopolsky District of the Arkhangelsk Oblast, at the border with the Republic of Karelia.
 The northern part of the Park is centered at the Lake Kenozero, one of the biggest lakes of the region.
 The headquarters of the Park are located in the village of Vershinino, on the northern shore of the lake.
 The Lake Kenozero is the source of the Kena River, a major left tributary of the Onega.
 The upper course of the Kena is located in the park, as well as the Pocha River, the major tributary of the Lake Kenozero, its source, Lake Pochozero, and the lower course of the main tributary of the Lake Pochozero, the Undosha River.

 The southern part contains Lake Lyokshmozero and the upper course of the Lyokshma River, a tributary of Lake Lacha.
 Lakes Lyokshmozero and Kenozero are separated by a number of lesser lakes, including Lake Naglimozero and Lake Vilno.

 Some areas along the Karelian border drain into the basin of the Vodla, and eventually to the Baltic Sea.
 Thus, the park contains the portion of the divide between the basins of Atlantic and Arctic oceans.